sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 updated: 2023-01-17
 category: how-to-content
 ingress:
-  With the Flex Pages feature, you can build static pages on your marketplace directly from Flex Console.
+  With the Pages feature, you can build static pages on your marketplace directly from Flex Console.
 This how-to guide shows how to create a blog-style library of interlinked articles on your marketplace.
 published: true
 ---

-The Flex Pages feature allows you to create different types of static content.
+The Pages feature allows you to create different types of static content.
 Using the different content elements – article, feature, column – you can build a wide range of different types of pages.